earthly/website/blog/_posts/2023-04-09-python-data-classes.md

 ['Deep Work', 'Hyperfocus']
 ~~~

+If you don't have a reading list, you're adding an item to an empty list, yes?
+Well, that's the behavior you'd expect.

-*Default arguments* are bound to the function—only once—at the time of defining the function.
-So the same list is modified in each function call without the list (as opposed to a empty new list created for each function call without the list argument).
+Howver, *default arguments* are bound to the function—only once—at the time of defining the function.

+Therefore, when you don't pass in the list in the function call, you'll see that the *same* list is modified in each function call.
+A new empty list is not created for each function call without the list argument:

 ~~~{.python caption=""}
 >>> add_to_reading_list('Mindset')